NiteeshKumar31/Covid19_Reporting/README.md

   2. Data Transformation
   3. Data Loading and Reporting

-### Data Ingestion
+## Data Ingestion

 ![Data_Ingestion](snips/Raw%20Population%20Copy%20Activity.jpg)

-- As part of data ingestion we will be making use of Azure Datafactory.
+- As part of data ingestion into datalakes we will be making use of Azure Datafactory.
- 1. We will create a Linked service across ADF, ADLS and ADF, HTTP to fetch input files.
+ 1. We will create a Linked services across ADF, ADLS and ADF, HTTP to fetch input files.

   ![Linked_Services](snips/covid19_linked_services.jpg)